cjolowicz/cookiecutter-hypermodern-python-instance/CONTRIBUTING.md

 - [ ] The PR should be labelled with the kind of change (see below).

 Release notes are pre-filled with titles and authors of merged pull requests.

-Use labels to group the pull requests into sections:
+Labels group the pull requests into sections:

 | Label           | Section                                      |
 | ---             | ---                                          |